 Identity management does not only involve users in the system.
 Within the PASSIVE project, we have worked towards an authentication and authorization scheme for applications, users and resources that is suitable for its use in large and highly dynamic deployments such as the Cloud .
 Other work in this area identifies the challenges that arise in the intersection of interconnected clouds and identity management .

 Trust Management and Interoperability in the Cloud

 One of the current trends in cloud computing is the federation of different cloud providers.
-The idea is that a federation of clouds enables local cloud providers (i.e., SMEs) to build business alliances with other cloud providers (possibly scattered around the globe), for offering more competitive solutions.
-In this direction, NICS is working on the FISICCO project, where we aim to develop and integrate services for federating and interconnecting cloud computing infrastructures in a secure way, through the extension of existing interconnection architectures and the definition of new connectors.
-FISICCO can be seen as an extension of existing interconnection architectures, that will lead cloud computing to an upper level of interoperability.
-In previous work, we have also explored the challenges that lay in the intersection of interconnected clouds and identity management .
-We have also concentrated in social cloud scenarios where users provide the resources themselves.
-In this type of scenarios users might not know each other and then it becomes essential to have some mechanism that tells them which cloud provider is the most appropriate to collaborate with.
-We have proposed a development framework onto which developers can implement trust-aware social cloud applications.
-Developers can also adapt the framework in order to accommodate their application-specific needs.
+The idea is that a federation of clouds enables local cloud providers (i.e. SMEs) to form business alliances with other cloud providers (possibly scattered around the globe) to offer more competitive solutions.
+We have been working in this direction in the FISICCO project, where we have developed and integrated services for the federation and interconnection of cloud computing infrastructures in a secure way, by extending existing interconnection architectures and defining new connectors.
+In previous work, we have also explored the challenges at the intersection of federated clouds and identity management .
+We have also focused on social cloud scenarios where users provide the resources themselves.
+In such scenarios, users may not know each other, and then it becomes essential to have a mechanism that tells them which cloud provider is the most appropriate to collaborate with.
+We have proposed a development framework on which developers can implement trust-aware social cloud applications.
+Developers can also customize the framework to meet their application-specific needs.